-According to AND's Compensation & Benefits Survey of the Dietetics Profession 2009, half of all DTRs in the U.S. who have been working in the field full-time for four years or less earn between \$30,800 and \$43,100 per year.
+According to AND's Compensation & Benefits Survey of the Dietetics Profession 2021, the median annualized salary of full-time NDTRs as of January 1, 2021 was \$48,300.
+Median annual salary of NDTR's employed for at least 1 year was \$49,900.
 Salary levels vary with region, employment setting, geographical location, scope of responsibility and supply of DTRs.

-According to the U.S. Bureau of Labor Statistics, employment of dietitians and nutritionists is expected to grow about as fast as the average for all occupations through the year 2014 because of increasing emphasis on disease prevention, a growing and aging population, and public interest in nutrition.
+According to the U.S. Bureau of Labor Statistics, employment of dietitians and nutritionists is expected to grow about as fast as the average for all occupations through the year 2031 because of increasing emphasis on disease prevention, a growing and aging population, and public interest in nutrition.
 Employment in hospitals is expected to show little change because of anticipated slow growth and reduced lengths of hospital stay; however, faster growth is anticipated in nursing homes, residential care facilities and physician clinics.